snijeshvp/sfariR/README.md

 # sfariR
 sfariR: An R package for streamlined access, analysis, and visualization of autism-related data from the SFARI database, empowering researchers with valuable insights into Autism Spectrum Disorder (ASD) research

+"sfariR is a comprehensive R package designed to facilitate mutational analysis within the SFARI databases, offering researchers a powerful toolkit for exploring genetic variations associated with Autism Spectrum Disorder (ASD).
+The package provides functionalities to compute and interpret sfari scores and eagle scores, allowing for in-depth assessment of the impact of genetic mutations on ASD risk.
+Additionally, sfariR enables the seamless visualization of gene expression patterns across normal brain regions, aiding researchers in gaining valuable insights into the molecular underpinnings of ASD."